akueisara/android-basics-nanodegree-by-google/README.md

 ## Project 3: [Quiz App](https://github.com/akueisara/android-basics-nanodegree-by-google/tree/master/QuizApp)
 ### Design and implement a short quiz app about some topic you are familiar with.
-The app implements a fun 5-question personality test.
+The app implements a 5-question Jaca quiz.

 <img src="http://i.imgur.com/ue9SPwk.gif" width="270">